December 28, 2020

 Long Term vs. Short Term Goals

-There’s no need to stress about not having your life completely mapped out.
+Don’t stress about not having everything in your life mapped out.
 As your gap year showed you, there are plenty of paths to success—and many may seem unconventional.

 If you’re not yet sure about your long-term goals, instead focus on some short-term goals that will improve your future position.
 These include learning a marketable skill, working to save money, or networking with others.
 In some cases, you may even decide that a second gap year is in order.